Camping in Antarctica

 It is warm enough?

-Temperature affects people differently, therefore some people will feel warm while they sleep, and others will feel the cold.
+Temperature affects people differently, therefore some people will feel warm while they sleep, and others might feel a bit more cold.
 As long as you bring extra layers, have a good meal prior to camping and limit your alcohol consumption you will likely have a comfortable sleep.

 What kind of gear do you provide?

-We provide top quality and high-performance camping equipment which includes an inflatable mat, a sleeping bag, sleeping liner, pillow with pillowcase and a waterproof stuff sack to put all these items in.
-We will provide you with your choice of tent or bivy sack.
+We provide top quality and high-performance camping equipment which includes an inflatable mat, sleeping bag, sleeping liner, pillow with pillowcase and a waterproof stuff sack to put all these items in.
+We will provide you with a waterproof bivy sack so you actually get to experience camping in the great Antarctic outdoors.
+We also have a small selection of tents that may be provided upon request.

 What is a bivy sack?